kathryn-flinn-19/CS_361_Image_Retrieval_Microservice/README.md

           response = request.post("localhost:5000/requestImage", json={"topic": "dog"})

 B. Receiving data from the microservice:
-- After sending a GET request as shown above, the response will be stored in response so it can be used later.
+- After sending a GET request as shown above, we can store the response so it can be used later.
 We can access the image path like so:
       Example (python):

         import requests